Forgotten village of Tirai (Glen Lochay)

-On maps today, they are simple known as shielings.
-Without roofs, they can't be considered as a 'bothy' either.
-In the Merriam-Webster dictionary, a 'shieling' is defined as 'a mountain hut used as a shelter by shepherds'.
-Or from another perspective, 'a summer pasture in the mountains'.
-Today, in our culture a 'hut' would be considered a "man-cave".
-When you encounter such a place, all one can do is to place a certain wonder at what happened?
+On maps today, these ruins are simply known as shielings.
+Without roofs, they can't be considered as bothies either.
+A shieling is defined as 'a mountain hut used as a shelter by shepherds', or from another perspective, 'a summer pasture in the mountains'.
+In our culture a 'hut' would be considered a 'man-cave'.
+These are the ruins of a village, however.
+When you encounter such a place, you can sense that is has been a village and all you can do is wonder what happened to reduce it to a shieling.
 How did this highland village become deserted?
-Or was it abandoned?
+Was it abandoned?
 If so, then why?

-Land is a place where dreams are realised, end, and begin.
-New settlements, begin on open ground - with new expressions.
+Land is a place where our waking dreams are realised, where they begin and end.
+New settlements begin on open ground bringing the opportunity for new expressions of gratitude (in life being a gift).
 Therefore, representing a way of being in the world.
 Living.

-Deserted, it maybe the village today - we must still remember that the natives would not have abandoned their village without solid reasons.
-From the research I have done so far, having found many of the answers to my questions at the start of my essay, that a Census of 1871 recorded that 'no one' remained 'living in Tirai'.
-And there are no other records of life existing thereafter.
-Tirai had come to an end.
-If we go back to trace the beginning of Tirai, the earliest (and at present) only record we have, is that of the village being mentioned 'in 1451 in the Exchequer Rolls of Scotland'.
-Meaning that up until 1871, Tirai was so far a village that had lasted 420 years.
-There is no doubt that the village is much older in it's creation.
-One can only imagine the culture (let alone the stories) stored up, and passed on to generation after generation.
-In 1791, 'there are eleven families on the farm' and that was 'considered to be too many.'
-Yet, they had each other, there was the family unit, and the village itself, a family.
-Not made up of separated fragments, like today, with individuals being forced to become single units.
-It seems, from historical facts, that the collapse of the village, was a gradual process - as opposed to a sudden, single event of crisis.
-Therefore, the end of Tirai, I believe, would have been made up of a series of critical events, that most certainly would have led to it's eventual collapse.
-An example of a critical event, was 'in 1807 farming became difficult with tenants unable to meet their rents.'
-Big landowners, with a desire to increase their profits, once again led them a stray.
-Our problem remains the same, the owning of the land, rather than it's use.
+In 1797 It was stated that 'there are eleven families on the farm' and that was 'considered to be too many'.
+Yet, they had each other, there was the family unit, and the village itself, a family – not made up of separated fragments, like today, with individuals being forced to become single units.
+It seems, from historical facts, that the collapse of the village was a gradual process - as opposed to a sudden, single event or crisis.
+Therefore, the end of Tirai, I believe, would have been made up of a series of critical events that would have led to its eventual collapse.
+An example of a critical event was 'in 1807 farming became difficult with tenants unable to meet their rents'.
+Big landowners, with a desire to increase their profits, once again forced the tenants to abandon their livelihoods and their lives for the sake of profit.
+Our current attitude to land ownership and the use of land remains the same.

-Imagine, if the village of Tirai could once again be brought back to life?
-Becoming an eco-village of the Highlands.
-Isn't that how life is supposed to be, made for living not just existing?
+Imagine if the village of Tirai could once again be brought back to life, becoming a Highland eco-village using renewable energy and sustainable agriculture methods.
+Isn't that how life is supposed to be – made for living, not just existing?

-Standing as I do often in the village of Tirai, I see, using my imagination, the villagers, sitting quietly, looking out towards - mountain and sky, feeling and knowing everything through their senses the true meaning of life.
-Dreaming far and wide as they did, through the Glen, passed Lochs, across Oceans into the Universe, and beyond...
+Standing as I often do in the village of Tirai, I see in my imagination the villagers sitting quietly, looking out towards mountain and sky, feeling and knowing through their senses the true meaning of life.
+Dreaming far and wide as they did, through the glen, past lochs, across oceans into the universe, and beyond..